Aliases for COL5A2 Gene

-COL5A2 (Collagen Type V Alpha 2) is a Protein Coding gene.
-Diseases associated with COL5A2 include ehlers-danlos syndrome, classic type and ehlers-danlos syndrome, classic type, col5a2-related.
-Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
+COL5A2 (Collagen Type V Alpha 2 Chain) is a Protein Coding gene.
+Diseases associated with COL5A2 include Ehlers-Danlos Syndrome, Classic Type and Ehlers-Danlos Syndrome Type Ii.
+Among its related pathways are Collagen chain trimerization and Phospholipase-C Pathway.
 GO annotations related to this gene include extracellular matrix structural constituent and SMAD binding.
-An important paralog of this gene is COL3A1.
+An important paralog of this gene is COL2A1.

 UniProtKB/Swiss-Prot for COL5A2 Gene

 Type V collagen is a member of group I collagen (fibrillar forming collagen).
 It is a minor connective tissue component of nearly ubiquitous distribution.
 Type V collagen binds to DNA, heparan sulfate, thrombospondin, heparin, and insulin.
 Type V collagen is a key determinant in the assembly of tissue-specific matrices (By similarity).